obsidianmd/obsidian-help/Sandbox/Formatting/Callout.md

 As of v0.14.0, Obsidian supports callout blocks, sometimes called "admonitions".
 Callout blocks are written as a blockquote, inspired by the "alert" syntax from Microsoft Docs.

-Callouts are also be supported natively on Obsidian Publish.
+Callouts are also supported natively on Obsidian Publish.

 > [!NOTE]
 > For compatibility reasons, if you're also using the Admonitions plugin, you should update it to at least v8.0.0 to avoid problems with the new callout system.